arqumahmad/expert-system/README.md

 # expert-system

 	Run main.py
-	Input the numbers as program ask
+	Input the numbers as the program ask